Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Numerical methods

-We implement the aforementioned optimisation problems in the programming language Julia \citep{doi:10.1137/141000671} using the package GridapTopOpt \citep{GridapTopOpt}.
-This provides an extendable framework for solving PDE-constrained optimisation problems by partitioning a domain and distributing it and computational processing across several distinct processors.
+We implement the aforementioned optimisation problems in the Julia programming language \citep{doi:10.1137/141000671} using the GridapTopOpt package \citep{GridapTopOpt}.
+The source code is readily available at \url{https://github.com/zjwegert/Wegert_et_al_2024b}.
+GridapTopOpt provides an extendable framework for solving PDE-constrained optimisation problems by partitioning a domain and distributing it and computational processing across several distinct processors.
 Construction of these subdomains and all resulting computation is then done locally on each processor with communication using message passing interface (MPI) where needed.

-Figure \ref{fig:partitioned_domain} shows a visualisation of a domain that has been defined over a (5,6,8)-partitioned computational domain with 240 processors.
-The package GridapTopOpt relies on Gridap \citep{Badia2020,Verdugo2022} for serial finite element assembly from arbitrary weak formulations of PDEs; GridapDistributed \citep{Badia2022} for memory-distributed assembly; and PartitionedArrays \citep{PartitionedArrays_Verdugo2021} to handle memory-distributed linear algebra without having to resort to the low-level MPI interface provided by Julia \citep{Byrne2021}.
+Figure \ref{fig:partitioned_domain} shows a visualisation of a domain that has been defined on a (5,6,8)-partitioned computational domain with 240 processors.
+GridapTopOpt relies on Gridap \citep{Badia2020,Verdugo2022} for serial finite element assembly from arbitrary weak formulations of PDEs; GridapDistributed \citep{Badia2022} for memory-distributed assembly; and PartitionedArrays \citep{PartitionedArrays_Verdugo2021} to handle memory-distributed linear algebra without having to resort to the low-level MPI interface provided by Julia \citep{Byrne2021}.
 We refer the reader to \cite{GridapTopOpt} and references therein for further details regarding GridapTopOpt.

-The resulting serial/distributed implementation of Weak forms \ref{weak form 1} and \ref{weak form 2}, and Equations \ref{eqn:hom_C_ijkl_ALT}--\ref{eqn: kappa shape deriv} is near one-to-one with the mathematical notation.
-This greatly reduces programming complexity, while avoiding a reduction of computational efficiency.